Roychrltt/vimstuffs/README.md

 Get vundle for Ultisnippets: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`

-After adding plugins, do `:PluginInstall` within vim
+After adding plugins, do `:PluginInstall` in ~/.vimrc

 Use `vim --versioni | grep python` to check if `+python3` is supported.